Trustees and Management Committee

 Newhaven Town Councillor, vice chair of Newhaven and Seaford Refill

-Greenhavens Network Co-ordinators
+Greenhavens Network Co-ordinator

 Jessie Rodrigues